aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to RTF via Java" h2="On Premise Java API to Render MHTML to RTF without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MHTML to RTF is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features for document processing.
+The first step in the conversion process is to render the MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents.
+It also provides the ability to render MHTML files to DOC.

+Once the MHTML file is rendered to DOC, the second step is to convert the DOC file to RTF using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and manipulate Word documents.
+It provides a wide range of features for document processing, including the ability to convert DOC to RTF.

-You can convert MHTML to RTF by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to RTF.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert MHTML to RTF in just two simple steps.
+First, the MHTML file is rendered to DOC using Aspose.PDF for Java.
+Then, the DOC file is converted to RTF using Aspose.Words for Java.
+This process is quick and easy, and provides developers with the ability to quickly and easily convert MHTML to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}